Azure/ResourceModules/docs/wiki/Vision.md

 The top row represents your orchestration environment (for example GitHub), the bottom row the _Azure_ environment.

-From left to right you will find the phases we introduced before, _produce components_, _publish artifacts_ & _consume artifacts_.
+From left to right you will find the phases we introduced before, _Develop modules_, _Publish modules_ & _consume modules_.
 However, in this illustration you can see how each interacts with the Azure environment.

 Starting with _produce components_, the top left box shows the test workflows we have for each module, each validating, test-deploying and (if successful) publishing the module.
 The subscription on the bottom is intended to be a test/sandbox subscription without any link to production.
 Instead resources deployed here should be considered temporary and be removed after testing.

-As stated before, if all tests for a module succeed, the pipeline will publish the artifact to a given target location.
+As stated before, if all tests for a module succeed, the pipeline will publish the modules to a given target location.
 In the center box you can see examples for _template specs_, the _bicep registry_ as well as _Azure DevOps artifacts_.

 Finally, one the right you can see examples for both the template-orchestration as well as pipeline-orchestration running a validation and subsequent deployment on the bottom-right _Azure_ subscription.
 This subscription, in turn, should be the subscription where you want to host your environment.
 However, you can extend the concept and for example deploy the environment first to an integration and then a production subscription.